Canon 750D vs 760D

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 750D and the Canon EOS 760D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 750D and the Canon 760D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 750D and the Canon 760D.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).

 In this particular case, the Canon 750D and the Canon 760D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 760D is slightly heavier (2 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the 760D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.